codeofdigital/laravel-url-shortener/README.md

 # laravel-url-shortener
-Powerful URL shortening tool for your Laravel projects
+Powerful URL shortening tool using different drivers for your Laravel projects